sparsetech/pine/docs/1-tree-construction.md

 ```

 HTML code is parsed during compile-time and then translated to an immutable tree.
 This reduces any runtime overhead.
 HTML can be specified inline or loaded from external files.

+The parser has the following limitations:

+- The `DOCTYPE` tag is ignored
+- The input is expected to be valid HTML5

+The parser supports the complete set of more than 2100 HTML entities such as `&quot;` as well as numeric ones (`&#34;`).
+These entities can be decoded using the function `HtmlHelpers.decodeEntity`.

 ## XML
 XML has slightly different semantics with regards to self-closing tags.
 The following example is valid XML, but would yield a parse error when parsed as HTML: